Richard Thedford was born on February 4th, 1936 in Boligee, Alabama to the late Rev. W.E. Thedford and Ida McGrew-Thedford.

 and Kali Bronx Thedford

 Richard also has a host of uncles, cousins, great-grandchildren, and friends.

 Richard Thedford impacted the world, was a wonderful man, a loving father, and a generous person.

 He will be missed.

-To send flowers to Deacon Richard Thedford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Deacon Richard Thedford, please visit our floral store.